In the story below, we've tried to explain why we have created the

 an affordable Enigma machine.
 The results of our efforts were an

 (Acorn) and the now famous Enigma-E self-build kit.

 Both 100% compatible with a real war-time Enigma machine.

-By now, we were truly contaminated with the Crypto-Virus...
+And from that moment on, we were contaminated with the Crypto-Virus...

 In the summer of 2003 we went back to BP.
 This time with a working prototype